Code-Institute-Submissions/https-github.com-IBrazyI-Brew_Town/README.md

 - Information boxes within the home page are large, well spaced with clear text.
 - The footer is split into 3 clear sections.
 - Product cards are informative, simple and contain all information the user will require.
-- Product details are enhanced and more clear when a singular product is visible.
+- Product details are enhanced and clearer when a singular product is visible.

 #### Interface Design
 - All buttons and nav elements share the same design for consistancy and balance.